jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Salt

 Salts, like peppers, are combined with password before hashing for added security.
+Salts are different to peppers in that they are usually unique for each user.

 ## Unique Salts

-Unlike a pepper which is constant, the primary goal of the salt is to be unique per user.

-One might think that you could then use the username or email address of a user as the salt.
+One might think that you could then use the username or email address of a user as the salt to ensure uniqueness.
 While this initially seems a great idea you would not be able to change the username or email address without also creating a new password.
+Let's look at some other strategies then:

 ## Sequential Salts

-One might also consider using a sequence number to ensure unique salts.
-This could work but would be vulnerable to the problems short salts have.
-This vulnerability could be overcome by using pepper in combination with a sequence number.
-If the pepper is sufficiently large and random it can make sequential salts stronger.
+One might also consider using a sequence number as a simple way to ensure unique salts.
+The vulnerability this approach has is that an attacker may precompute a table of known salts combined with likely passwords.
+This vulnerability can be be mitigated by using pepper in combination with a sequence number.
+If the pepper is sufficiently large and random the attacker would not know which sequence numbers to use.

 ## Short Salts